Cintas Named a USA Today Clima - GuruFocus.com

-In recognition of its commitment to and success in reducing its greenhouse gas emissions intensity in recent years, Cintas+Corporation (Nasdaq: CTAS) has been named to the inaugural USA+Today+Climate+Leader+2023+list.
+CINCINNATI, OH / ACCESSWIRE / May 31, 2023 / In recognition of its commitment to and success in reducing its greenhouse gas emissions intensity in recent years, Cintas Corporation (Nasdaq: CTAS) has been named to the inaugural USA Today Climate Leader 2023 list.

 To determine its first-ever Climate Leader list, USA Today teamed with Statista, a leading global provider of market and consumer data.
 They identified the U.S.-headquartered companies who met the inclusion criteria that achieved the greatest reductions in their core emissions intensities - the measurement of Scope 1 and 2 greenhouse gas emissions as a factor of revenue - between 2019 and 2021.